-The early stage of Alzheimer's disease (also referred to as "mild Alzheimer's disease") marks a beginning that will bring with it significant changes for you and the people who care about you.
+The term "early stage" refers to people of any age who are experiencing mild changes due to Alzheimer's disease.
+This differs from early or young onset Alzheimer's disease, which refers to people who have been diagnosed at a younger age, typically under the age of 65.
+The early stage of Alzheimer's disease (also referred to as "mild Alzheimer's disease") is the start of significant changes for you and the people who care about you.
 You will likely retain many of your abilities and require minimal assistance during this stage.
-You may have insight into your changing abilities and therefore, can inform others of your experience of living with the disease and help to plan and direct your future care.
+You may have insight into your changing abilities and can inform others of your experience of living with dementia and help to plan your future care.
 You may also be feeling overwhelmed and apprehensive about the future.
-It is normal for both you and your family to have many mixed emotions including feelings of grief and sadness.
+It is normal for both you and your caregivers to have many mixed emotions, including feelings of grief and sadness.
+Many people are concerned about how the changes will affect them, how they will plan for the future and how they will get the help and information that they need.
+The following are suggestions for living life to the fullest throughout the progression of dementia.